← All Articles

 • Salesforce (3 users): SGD 300/month total

-Most of the above CRMs qualify for PSG/EDG grants.
-A SGD 50/month annual spend could receive 70% subsidy (SGD 420 out of SGD 600).
-This dramatically improves ROI.
+Most of these CRMs qualify for PSG/EDG grants.
+A SGD 50/month annual spend could receive 50% subsidy.
+Check eligibility at the IMDA website.

 Step 4: Trial Before Commitment

-Most CRMs offer 14-30 day free trials.
+Most offer 14-30 day trials.
 Run a trial with real data and your actual workflow.
-Don't just kick the tires—test it with your team.
+Don't just kick the tyres — test it with your team.

 Step 5: Consider Integration Needs

-1. Get buy-in from your team: CRM adoption fails when users aren't involved.
-Have your sales and customer teams choose or provide input on the solution.
+1. Get team buy-in.
+CRM adoption fails when users aren't involved in the selection.
+Have your sales and customer teams provide input.

-1. Use IMDA grants: Don't leave subsidies on the table.
-Budget allocation now means lower cost later.
+1. Use IMDA grants.
+Don't leave subsidies on the table.
 Grants can cover the CRM subscription and implementation costs.

-1. Set up proper data hygiene: A CRM is only useful if your data is clean.
+1. Clean your data.
+A CRM is only useful if your data is clean.
 Dedicate time to importing contacts correctly before launch.

-1. Integrate gradually: Don't try to connect everything at once.
+1. Integrate gradually.
 Start with email integration, then expand.

-1. Train your team: Even intuitive CRMs need training.
-Invest 2-3 hours per team member in onboarding.
+1. Train your team.
+Even intuitive CRMs need training.
+Invest 2-3 hours per person in onboarding.

 The Bottom Line

-In 2026, the right CRM for your Singapore SME depends on your specific needs, team size, and growth trajectory.
+The right CRM for your Singapore SME depends on your specific needs, team size, and growth trajectory.
 HubSpot and Zoho offer excellent value for small teams.
 Pipedrive suits sales-driven businesses.
-Salesforce and Dynamics 365 serve organisations that need scalability and enterprise features.
+Salesforce and Dynamics 365 serve organisations needing scalability and enterprise features.

-Ready to explore CRM options or need help choosing?
-Adaptels specialises in helping Singapore SMEs implement digital solutions that actually work for their business.
-Reach out if you'd like to discuss your specific needs.
+Need help choosing or want to explore a custom CRM solution?
+Adaptels works with Singapore SMEs on digital solutions that fit their actual business needs — not a one-size-fits-all approach.
+Reach out if you'd like to discuss your specific situation.

 Tags:CRMbusiness-toolsSingapore-SMEdigital-transformationsales-managementcustomer-relationships